Electron-x/GbxDump/Readme.md

 ## Building the project

 This is a generic C/C++ Win32 desktop project created with Microsoft Visual Studio.
-The workspace consists of the main project `GbxDump`, the subproject `libjpeg` with the [Independent JPEG Group's JPEG software](http://www.ijg.org/) and two setup projects for 32 and 64 bit.
+The workspace consists of the main project `GbxDump`, the subprojects `libjpeg` with the [Independent JPEG Group's JPEG software](http://www.ijg.org/) and `crnlib` with the [Advanced DXTn texture compression library](https://github.com/BinomialLLC/crunch) as well as two setup projects for 32 and 64 bit.
 This repository contains two VC++ project files for Visual Studio 2005 and Visual Studio 2017.
 VS2005 requires the [Microsoft Windows SDK 7.1](https://www.microsoft.com/en-us/download/details.aspx?id=8279) and VS2017 requires the Windows XP platform toolset.
-The project file for Visual Studio 2017 includes the WebP decoder libraries `libwebpdecoder.lib` and `libwebpdecoder_debug.lib`.
+The project file for Visual Studio 2017 includes the decoder libraries `libwebpdecoder.lib` and `libwebpdecoder_debug.lib` from the [WebP Codec](https://github.com/webmproject/libwebp).
 These must be created separately.
 For details, see the libwebp/doc folder.

 To create the project with versions between VS2005 and VS2017, please note the following points: